zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 Partitioning by a sorted key is used by Bigtable, its open source equivalent HBase, and earlier MongoDB.

-With each partition we keep keys in sorted orders, advantage being range scans are easy, downside being certain access patterns can lead to hot spots (think a process keeps writing real world clock time sensor readings to a timestamp partitioned database.
+With each partition we keep keys in sorted orders,
+* advantage being range scans are easy,
+* downside being certain access patterns can lead to hot spots (think a process keeps writing real world clock time sensor readings to a timestamp partitioned database.
 In this case you need something other than timestamp as the first element of the key, e.g. the sensor name.
-Now if you want all sensor levels over a time range, multiple queries are needed).
+Now if you want all sensor levels over a time range, multiple queries are needed)

 ##### Partitioning by key hash